haitham-al-mughrabi/robot_framework_toolkit/readme.md

 - **Import Management**: Right-click on current imports to manage them:
   - *View File*: Open and view the imported file directly
   - *Delete Import*: Remove an import from the target file (with confirmation)
+  - *View Keywords*: Show keywords from the imported file and insert them into your current file
 - **View File**: Right-click on any file to view its content directly

 ## 📋 Requirements